stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 whilst eventually there rose the dreadful Greek incantation whose text he had read above the pulpit of that dance-hall church.

-  &ldquo;O friend and companion of night, thou who rejoicest in the baying of dogs (  here a hideous howl burst forth  ) and spilt blood (  here nameless sounds vied with morbid shriekings  ), who wanderest in the midst of shades among the tombs (  here a whistling sigh occurred  ), who longest for blood and bringest terror to mortals (  short, sharp cries from myriad throats  ), Gorgo (  repeated as response  ), Mormo (  repeated with ecstasy  ), thousand-faced moon (  sighs and flute notes  ), look favourably on our sacrifices!&rdquo;
+   "O friend and companion of night, thou who rejoicest in the baying of dogs (  here a hideous howl burst forth  ) and spilt blood (  here nameless sounds vied with morbid shriekings  ), who wanderest in the midst of shades among the tombs (  here a whistling sigh occurred  ), who longest for blood and bringest terror to mortals (  short, sharp cries from myriad throats  ), Gorgo (  repeated as response  ), Mormo (  repeated with ecstasy  ), thousand-faced moon (  sighs and flute notes  ), look favourably on our sacrifices! "

   As the chant closed, a general shout went up, and hissing sounds nearly drowned the croaking of the cracked bass organ.
-Then a gasp as from many throats, and a babel of barked and bleated words&mdash;&ldquo;Lilith, Great Lilith, behold the Bridegroom!&rdquo; More cries, a clamour of rioting, and the sharp, clicking footfalls of a running figure.
+Then a gasp as from many throats, and a babel of barked and bleated words-- "Lilith, Great Lilith, behold the Bridegroom! " More cries, a clamour of rioting, and the sharp, clicking footfalls of a running figure.
 The footfalls approached, and Malone raised himself to his elbow to look.

   The luminosity of the crypt, lately diminished, had now slightly increased;
-and in that devil-light there appeared the fleeing form of that which should not flee or feel or breathe&mdash;the glassy-eyed, gangrenous corpse of the corpulent old man, now needing no support, but animated by some infernal sorcery of the rite just closed.
+and in that devil-light there appeared the fleeing form of that which should not flee or feel or breathe--the glassy-eyed, gangrenous corpse of the corpulent old man, now needing no support, but animated by some infernal sorcery of the rite just closed.
 After it raced the naked, tittering, phosphorescent thing that belonged on the carven pedestal, and still farther behind panted the dark men, and all the dread crew of sentient loathsomenesses.
 The corpse was gaining